Tuileries Garden: The Orangerie, the Jeu de Paume, and West Terrace of the Tuileries

 The two western terraces of the garden overlook the Place de la Concorde, and are separated by the formal entrance and central axis of the garden.
 The terrace by the Seine is close to the old western gateway of Paris, the Porte de la Conference, which was built by Henry III of France in the 16th century, and was in place until 1720.
 In the 17th century the terrace was occupied by a famous cabaret, la Garenne de Renard.
 Now it is home to the Musée de l'Orangerie, which was first built in 1852 under Napoleon III by the architect Firmin Bourgeois to shelter citrus trees during the winter.
 Since 1927 its main attraction has been a series of eight of Claude Monet's Water Lilies series.
 It also displays the Walter-Guillaume collection of Impressionist painting.

 The terrace of the Orangerie displays four works of sculpture by Auguste Rodin: The Kiss (1881–1898); Eve (1881) and La Grande Ombre (1880) and La Meditation avec bras (1881–1905).
 It also has a modern work, Grand Commandement blanc (1986) by Alain Kirili.

 On the north of the garden, alongside the Rue de Rivoli, is the Galerie nationale du Jeu de Paume.
 It was originally a court for the sport of Jeu de paume, a form on indoor tennis.
 It was built in 1861 under Napoleon III and enlarged in 1878.
 It became an annex of the Musée du Luxembourg dedicated to contemporary art from outside France.
 It held a large collection of impressionist art from 1947 until 1986, when these works were transferred to the new Musee d'Orsay.
 In 1927 it became an annex of the Luxembourg Museum for the display of modern and contemporary art.

 The terrace in front of the Jeu de Paume displays a notable work of modern sculpture, Le Belle Constumé, by 20th century artist Jean Dubuffet.

 Art and sculpture

 Since the first garden of Marie de Medicis in the 17th century, the Tuileries has been used to display art and sculpture.
 The most famous examples are the water lilies series by Claude Monet within the Musée de l'Orangerie on the terrace by the Place de la Concorde.
 The Galerie nationale du Jeu de Paume, on the northwest corner of the terrace closer to the Rue de Rivoli, presents changing exhibits of modern and contemporary art, including photography and other media.
 The gallery on the upper floor is lit by natural light.

-The park also displays wide variety of garden sculpture dating back to period of Louis XIV.
+The park also displays a wide variety of garden sculptures dating back to the period of Louis XIV.
 Many of the present classical works are copies, with the originals inside the Louvre.